AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Folder metadata schema form is not automatically detecting datatype and hence, not creating the related TypeHint in form submission.
 NPR-30599: Hotfix for CQ-4275227
 * Crop and rotate Asset editing options are disabled from the DMS7 authoring UI.
 NPR-30118: Hotfix for CQ-4273221
 * Share Link feature is not working on [!DNL Experience Manager] instance with DMS7 configuration.
 NPR-30080, NPR-30492: Hotfix for CQ-4273651
-* Adding the [!DNL Dynamic Media] Scene7 component to the page, and then publishing the page does not trigger the dmscene7 configuration every time.
+* Adding the [!DNL Dynamic Media]&ndash;Scene7 component to the page, and then publishing the page does not trigger the dmscene7 configuration every time.
 NPR-30641: Hotfix for CQ-4275962
 * Added an IPSJobJournal in [!DNL Experience Manager] to create only one Intrusion Prevention Systems (IPS) job per processing profile.
 NPR-30490: Hotfix for CQ-4273614
 * [!DNL Dynamic Media]: Added default filters to exclude assets from being replicated to the [!DNL Experience Manager] publish node.
 NPR-30538: Hotfix for CQ-4274678
 * Introduced an external Reprocess workflow for multi-resource support to allow folder as a payload.
 The workflow has two steps - reprocesses assets with no handles via metadata map to next step and reuploads all assets without asset handle to S7 in a single IPS job.
 For more details, see Configuring [!DNL Dynamic Media] Cloud Services.
 NPR-30489: Hotfix for CQ-4272903